 Table of Contents

-Be aware that advance reservations are required for the Pokemon Cafe (walk-ups are not allowed).
+Be aware that advance reservations are required for the Pokemon Cafe.
+There is now a standby line, but you may or may not get in.
+Chances are better on a weekday.
 You’re given a time limit of 90 minutes (your last order is at the 60-minute mark).
 Cash and credit cards are accepted as a form of payment.
 The staff speak limited English (unsure about other languages) but there were some staff members who explained a few things to me in English.

 The Pokémon Center Tokyo DX on the same floor is open to everyone.